enrike/ehu-abstractions/readme.txt

 ehu/elastic_follow : follows (elastically) values with delay.
-Eases discontinuities in streams of numbers ehu/envelope : just wraps envgen adding some controls. it works as a kind of timeline sequencing object. ehu/makeymakey : provides a simple abstraction that listens to events from a makeymakey device (wraps GEM mouse and keyboard)
+Eases discontinuities in streams of numbers ehu/envelope : just wraps envgen adding some controls. it works as a kind of timeline sequencing object. ehu/makeymakey : provides a simple abstraction that listens to events from a makeymakey device (wraps GEM mouse and keyboard) ehu/vdelay: delays the output of a number for a given time ehu/point_in_rect: outputs True if point is inside of rect

 AUDIO (check ehu_sound_abstractions.pd file)